Greenfield (Charlotte Court House, Virginia)

 Greenfield is a historic plantation house located near Charlotte Court House, Charlotte County, Virginia.
 It was built in 1771 as the main residence of Isaac Read (1739–1777), a member of the Virginia House of Burgesses.
 It is a frame dwelling consisting of a five-bay, single-pile, two-story main section flanked by two-bay one-story wings.
 It is topped by a shallow gable roof and the rear elevation features a full-width shed roof gallery.

+It was listed on the National Register of Historic Places in 1973.
+Within Charlotte County, it is the oldest two-story frame house.

+Near the house, located at the intersection of George Washington Highway (Virginia Route 40) and Greenfield Road (County Route 656), is a marker that was put up in 1935, which is inscribed "Half a mile north is Greenfield, built in 1771 by Isaac Read.
+Read was a member of the House of Burgesses, 1769-1771, and of the Virginia conventions of 1774 and 1775.
+He served as an officer in the Revolutionary War, dying of wounds in 1777".

 One of its former owners was Thomas Jackson Charlton IV, a physician from Savannah, Georgia.
 He inherited it from his mother-in-law.

-It was listed on the National Register of Historic Places in 1973.